Teaching support from the UK’s largest provider of in-school maths tuition

 Cost: Moderate

-Involving parents in education benefits their children’s academic outcomes.
-Encouraging parental engagement can include workshops to improve literacy or IT skills, general approaches such as encouraging parents to read with their children as well as more intensive programmes for families in crisis.
-Although parental engagement is associated with pupil success, evidence on methods of encouraging it is inconclusive although studies suggest that it is often easier with parents of very young children.
-One low-cost method that seemed to bear fruit was the use of text-message alerts.
+Involving parents in education improves pupil outcomes.
+Encouraging parental engagement may include workshops to improve literacy or IT skills, general approaches such as encouraging parents to read with their children as well as more intensive programmes for identified families.

 Cost: Very low